 Site this lush little garden in areas that will capture water runoff for these water-loving species to absorb!
 A rain garden is an inverted garden set in the landscape to absorb rainfall.
-They are sited in areas that are not alreeady saturated with water, but key are locations to which water is intended to flow from upland areas or perhaps off a roof.
+They are sited in areas that are not already saturated with water, but key are locations to which water is intended to flow from upland areas or perhaps off a roof.
 This part sun/part shade garden will help alleviate erosion problems and surface water runoff through water absorption with plants that can also withstand dry spells.
 The cottage garden aesthetic provides plant diversity and seasonal visual interests.

-Comprised of a mix of grasses, ferns, flowers, and shrubs, this diverse haven will improve water quality and your conscious!
+Section View Comprised of a mix of grasses, ferns, flowers, and shrubs, this diverse haven will will enhance water management and your delight.

 COTTAGE RAIN GARDEN

+Planting Plan

 Carex lurida Lurid Sedge (5)

 Anemone Canadensis Wind Flower (4)

 Carex stricta Tussock Sedge (5)

-Asclepias incarnata Swamp Milkweed (5)
+Asclepias incarnata Swamp Milkweed [5]

 Matteuccia struthlopteris Ostrich Fern (3)

 Ratibida pinnata Yello Coneflower (5) OR Sneezeweed

 Aquilegia Canadensis Wild Columbine (3)

 Lobelia cardinalis Cardinal Flower (4)

 Polystichum acrostichoides Christmas Fern (3)

 Ribes americanum Wild Black Curant (1) OR use a different currant

-Veronicastrum virginicum Culbers Root (6)
+Veronicastrum virginicum Culbers Root [6]

 Cornus sericea Red Osier Dogwood (1)

+1" = 5'

 PUBLIC BEACH PARADISE

 A vegetative haven for beach-goers that provides seating, shade, edibles, and fun!